NeuroSky: Technical background

-All electrical activity produces these waves (even light bulbs), thus all electrical devices create some level of ambient “noise”; this “noise” interferes with the waves emanating from the brain, this is why most EEG devices will pick up readings even if they are not on a person's head.
+All electrical activity produces these waves, including light bulbs, thus all electrical devices create some level of ambient "noise"; this "noise" interferes with the waves emanating from the brain, this is why most EEG devices will pick up readings even if they are not on a person's head.
 Measuring mental activity through these waves is like trying to eavesdrop on a conversation at a loud concert.
 In the past, EEG devices circumvented this problem by measuring these signals in environments where electrical activity is strictly controlled and increasing the signal strength of the data coming from the brain through the application of a conductive solution.
-However, most people don’t have rooms in their house devoid of electronic devices nor do they want to apply a conductive liquid to their head every time they use a BCI device.
-NeuroSky has developed complex algorithms built into their products which filter out this “noise”.
+However, most people don't have rooms in their house devoid of electronic devices nor do they want to apply a conductive liquid to their head every time they use a BCI device.
+NeuroSky has developed complex algorithms built into their products which filter out this "noise".
 NeuroSky's white paper claims the ThinkGear technology has been tested at 96% as accurate as that within research grade EEGs.

 NeuroSky is also selling non-contact sensors to research institutions.
 These are dry electrodes that can measure brainwaves millimeters from the scalp and thus can easily be worn over hair.
 These sensors are a significant technological breakthrough in that they are the only non-contact EEG sensors ever developed.